Key Takeaways

 • Advanced Filtering Options: These help block malicious sites and can prevent the spread of malware.

-Many industry experts recommend services such as Google Public DNS, Cloudflare DNS, and OpenDNS for those interested in the DNS server list of top-performing providers.
+Many industry experts recommend services such as Google Public DNS, Cloudflare DNS, and OpenDNS for those interested in a list of top-performing DNS servers.
 Each of these options balances speed and security, making it excellent for both personal and business use.

 However, if you’re wondering about the security measures of the current cybersecurity infrastructure, Group-IB’s compromise assessment can help you identify potential threats and mitigate them with its innovative technological solution.